spr-networks/spr-mitmproxy/README.md

 ```

 ### Configure SPR

-Add the mitmproxy network to the custom interface rules
+1) Add the mitmproxy network to the custom interface rules ->

-Create PLUS dnat to the container
+2) Create PFW dnat to the container web interface :8081

+3) Create policy routing rules with PFW for traffic to intercept